A geometric basis for materials families in inorganic solids: Results

 where $\partial_x^-$ is a backward derivative.
 Substituting the max--affine model yields

+showing that vacancy energies, like substitutional and interstitial defects, are likewise governed by differences of effective compositional chemical potentials.

-To enable direct comparison with \emph{ab initio} density-functional theory (DFT) calculations, we evaluate the defect-energy expressions derived above, Eqs.~(\ref{eq: inf substitution},\ref{eq: inf interstitial},\ref{eq: inf vacancy}), using finite-difference approximations to the compositional derivatives, for both the max–affine and neural network models.
-We emphasize that in all cases the training data consisted solely of bulk formation energies: no defect energies were included at any stage, so that the results represent true predictions.
-Finally, for this demonstration, we focus on N and O interstitials in metallic hosts, substitutional defects in Nb metal, and oxygen vacancies in metal oxides, as these systems are chemically relevant, represented in existing DFT datasets, and probe chemically distinct environments.
+To enable comparison with \emph{ab initio} density-functional theory (DFT), we evaluate Eqs.~(\ref{eq: inf substitution},\ref{eq: inf interstitial},\ref{eq: inf vacancy}) using the max--affine representation using finite-difference compositional derivatives (step size $\delta=0.5$).
+This partially mitigates the max--affine representation's bias toward phase-separated energetics.
+Because the parameters are determined exclusively from bulk formation energies, with no defect energies included, the results that follow are true out-of-distribution predictions.

-Across all defect types, both models capture the DFT trends (Fig.~\ref{fig: defects}a), with the neural network achieving slightly lower mean absolute errors, while the max–affine model retains the advantage of interpretability: its predictions depend only on the effective chemical potentials, and thus on the seven facet coefficients that encode the chemical environment of each material.
-Although the absolute errors remain large compared to typical DFT accuracy, the correlations are sufficiently strong to make these models valuable for rapid, composition-only trend discovery and initial screening in materials searches.
-The strength of the correlations is notable given the diversity of defect types and the fact that these results represent genuine out-of-distribution predictions.

-Systematic downward shifts in the predicted defect energies are observed across all classes, reflecting a convex-hull bias inherited from training on near-hull bulk formation energies.
-These offsets are largely constant within each defect class and can be corrected by offsets of $+1.75$~eV/atom for nitrogen interstitials (Fig.~\ref{fig: defects}b), $+1.24$~eV/atom for oxygen interstitials (Fig.~\ref{fig: defects}c), $+1.28$~eV/atom for vacancies (Fig.~\ref{fig: defects}d), and $+0.09$~eV/atom for substitutions (Fig.~\ref{fig: defects}e).
+To test whether this defect framework captures trends across distinct environments, we evaluate N and O interstitials in metallic hosts, substitutional defects in Nb, and oxygen vacancies in metal oxides.
+Across this compositionally diverse set, the max-affine framework reproduces the DFT trends (Fig.~\ref{fig: defects}a).
+Predicted defect energies exhibit systematic downward shifts, consistent with a near-hull bias inherited from training on bulk formation energies.
+These offsets are approximately constant within each defect class and are corrected by $+1.24$~eV/atom in the overall comparison (Fig.~\ref{fig: defects}a), $+1.75$~eV/atom for N interstitials (Fig.~\ref{fig: defects}b), $+1.24$~eV/atom for O interstitials (Fig.~\ref{fig: defects}c), $+1.28$~eV/atom for vacancies (Fig.~\ref{fig: defects}d), and $+0.22$~eV/atom for substitutions (Fig.~\ref{fig: defects}e).
+Although the absolute errors exceed DFT accuracy, the observed correlations are notable given the interpretability in terms of just seven context-dependent chemical potentials per element, the diversity of defect classes, and the fact that these are genuine out-of-distribution predictions.

-Overall, these results confirm that a composition-only model trained exclusively on bulk formation energies can nonetheless generalize to yield physically meaningful defect energetics.
-In practice, the ability to operate using composition alone---without structural input---combined with speed and interpretability makes these models particularly powerful for first-pass materials screening.
-This, in turn, enables rapid down-selection of candidate chemistries prior to any structural modeling or costly first-principles calculations.